Skip to Main Content

 B.S.
 Microbiology, Texas Tech University

-Dr. Julie Harless has been a professor in the Biology and Biotechnology Departments at LSC-Montgomery since 1999.
+Dr. Julie Harless serves as the Life Sciences & Health Occupations (LIFE) Division representative for the Faculty Resource Center.
+Julie has been a professor in the Biology and Biotechnology Departments at LSC-Montgomery since 1999.
 Her research background in studies of DNA repair, immunology, molecular evolution, and molecular biology of cancer genetics gives perspective to her classes in General Biology, Microbiology, and various Biotechnology courses.
 She discovered her love of teaching on her first day as an assistant professor at Long Island University.
 She is particularly interested in course design, having modified, or created courses in biochemistry, microbiology, cell biology, anatomy and physiology, and introductory biology courses.
 The research on teaching and learning, especially best practices in instruction are another focus of interest.